 Steps

-In the Bimby bowl, place 1 cup of sugar, the lemon zest, the carrots, and the almonds, and chop for 10 sec./speed 10.
-Bring together at the bottom with the spatula.
+In the Thermomix bowl, place 1 cup sugar, lemon zest, carrots, and almonds, chop for 10 sec./speed 10.
+Gather at the bottom with the spatula.

-Add the sunflower oil, eggs, flour, baking powder, and vanillin, and mix for 15 sec./speed 5.
+Add the sunflower oil, eggs, flour, baking powder, vanillin, and mix for 15 sec./speed 5.

-Transfer the mixture to the previously buttered and floured mold and bake in a hot oven for 35-40 minutes (356°F), until lightly golden.
+Transfer the mixture into the previously buttered and floured pan and bake in a preheated oven for 35-40 minutes (356°F), until lightly golden.

 Whether it’s to treat yourself at breakfast or to offer a healthy and delicious dessert, this carrot cake is always a good idea.
-Try it too and let me know if it made you fall in love just like it did with me!
+Try it yourself and let me know if it made you fall in love as it did with me!

 • Add chopped almonds or walnuts on top for a crunchy touch.

-• Try it with a cream cheese frosting for an American ‘carrot cake’ effect.
+• Try it with a cream cheese frosting for an “American-style” carrot cake effect.

 • Replace the flour with potato starch and rice flour for a gluten-free version.